-Consumers who value flexible earning capabilities more than pure earning power will find a lot to love with the Sapphire Reserve.
+Consumers who value flexible earning capabilities and bigger earning power after putting in some effort will find a lot to love with the Sapphire Reserve.
 The Chase Sapphire Reserve® is also the final piece of the puzzle for the Chase trifecta earning strategy.

 Who should get The Platinum Card® from American Express?

 If you value utmost earning power and doing a little extra work to gain those points, the Amex Platinum Card is the card for you.
 This is also the card of choice if you love an unmatched smorgasbord of highly valuable perks and don’t mind paying a higher annual fee for those perks.
 Just bear in mind you’ll need to also put in a bit more work to make sure you’re using these perks year after year.